 You can use the firewall and VPN in bridge mode.
+See the user's guide for a list of other features that are available in bridge mode.

 The following applies when the ZyWALL is in router mode.

-Figure 292 MAINTENANCE > Device Mode (Router Mode)
+Figure 296 MAINTENANCE > Device Mode (Router Mode)

-Table 193 MAINTENANCE > Device Mode (Router Mode)
+Table 204 MAINTENANCE > Device Mode (Router Mode)